walice/beziersplines/README.md

 **How do I get this tool?**

 1. If you want the functions to be available in every Excel workbook.
 In Excel, click on File, Options, Add-ins.
 Scroll down to ‘Manage Excel Add-ins’, and click Go.
-Click Browse and point to the file ‘Interpolation.xlam’ (attached).
+Click Browse and point to the file ‘Interpolation.xlam’.
 Make sure you select it, and the functions will be available in any Excel workbook you use.

 2. If you just want to use the functions as a one-off, or want to see the underlying VBA code.